|Nutritional Guidelines (per serving)|

 Perfect for any game day party, including the Super Bowl, this touchdown tea is a fun punch option.
 The recipe puts a sports-themed twist on the famous Long Island iced tea and it comes together quickly.

 This recipe creates a big-batch cocktail that's both familiar and unique.
 All of the liquors found in the Long Island remain, except the triple sec, which is replaced by orange juice.
-Instead of topping the drink with cola, you'll use a lemon-lime flavored sports drink.
+Instead of topping the drink with cola, you'll use a lemon-lime flavored sports drink (Gatorade is the original recommendation).
 A splash of cola is still needed, but its purpose is to give the punch a tea-like color.

 The recipe makes about 60 ounces of punch, so it will fill the average punch bowl or pitcher.
 Consider offering only small cups that encourage guests to keep the serving small—four ounces is standard for punch—because this is a potent brew.
 It's very easy to overindulge on punch and you don't want your guests to be tipsy before halftime!